 This unique park allows you to observe the animals roaming freely in a natural setting on their safari trail.
-There are many opportunities to photograph these beautiful animals, so make sure your camera is ready to click away.
+There are many opportunities to photograph these beautiful animals, so ensure your camera is ready to click away.

 Nofa Wildlife Park has the choicest selection of animals.
 These include zebras, giraffes and cheetahs, wildebeests, gazelles, impalas, ostrich, and pygmy hippos.
-So many exotic animals, you would almost feel like you are on a safari in Africa rather than Saudi Arabia.
+There are so many exotic animals you would almost feel like you are on a safari in Africa rather than Saudi Arabia.

-Entry for the Park is SR 150 if you want to be on the safari and only SR 50 if you’re going to roam around the park on your own.
+Entry for the Park is SR 150 if you want to be on the safari and only SR 50 if you roam the park on your own.

 6. Lake Park Namar Dam

 Lake Park Namar Dam is a beautiful place for locals and tourists.
 It is named so because of its two-kilometer-long Namar Valley dam.